 Where two controls are used, the inside one shows the exact temperature, features a temperature adjustment, and has a shut-off.
 The outside control has a timer that’s used to automatically shut off the vapor after a specified period of time.

-Some steam generators automatically reduce output after reaching a pre-set temperature, allowing for a steady flow of moist, hot air instead of short blasts of steam.
+Before buying, read the product’s specifications to confirm the proper size and expected performance.
+For example, some steam generators start producing steam in less than two minutes.
+Others automatically reduce output after reaching a pre-set temperature, allowing for a steady flow of moist, hot air instead of short blasts of steam.